 At the very least, you'll want to make sure your hardware is compatible and works with each other.
 A quick web search or look at a manufacturer’s website can help.

 Let’s start with the brain of the system, the CPU.
 You hear a lot about clock speeds, core count, megahertz, gigahertz and this all relates to the CPU.
 Higher clock speeds allow the processor to perform more calculations within a certain amount of time.
 Most CPUs today have multiple cores.
 More cores means more tasks it can perform at the same time, we call it Megatasking which allows you to game + stream + record all at once.

 If the processor is the brain, the motherboard could be compared to the nervous system.
 The CPU provides directions, and then the motherboard communicates with all the other key components in the gaming PC—graphics cards, memory, hard drives, optical drives, and even wireless technologies—to ensure the CPU’s tasks are completed.

 Selecting a processor and a motherboard should be done in tandem, as there are compatibility requirements.

 Intel has a great tool you can use—the Intel® Desktop Compatibility Tool.
 Follow the simple steps to find the Intel® processor you own (or are interested in) and a list of compatible motherboards.

 There are two types of graphics—integrated and discrete (also known as “dedicated”).
-Integrated graphics have improved through the years, and some, like Intel® Iris® Plus graphics, can even provide discrete-like graphics performance for:
+Integrated graphics have improved through the years such as Intel® Iris® Plus graphics.
+Intel has recently partnered with AMD® Radeon™ group and developed 8th Gen Intel® Core™ i5/i7 processors with Radeon™ RX Vega M Graphics.
+This type of integrated solution can provide discrete-like graphics performance for: